BigRedT/cnote-cli/README.md

   cnote new --name projects/my_project
   ```
   This will create a new note in `./projects/` directory (created if it doesn't exist) with the name `my_project.md`.
 If `--name` is note provided it would create a new note with timestamp as the filename in`./` directory.

+## Pro Usage

+Code Notes CLI is built with Python using the awesome [click](https://click.palletsprojects.com/en/stable/) library.
+The entire code is in a single Python file (`cli.py`) and is under 200 lines of code.
+Need a new functionality or want to tweak the existing features to your liking?
+Simply fork this repository and add a new python function to implement your feature or update the existing ones in `cli.py`.